-At Christmas, many areas of your business can be affected.
-Whether you are organising parties, entertaining clients, buying gifts or hiring seasonal staff, there are specific VAT, Payroll and Employment rules that need to be considered.
+There are specific VAT, Payroll and Employment Law rules that need to be considered at Christmas.
+Many areas of your business can be affected - whether you are organising parties, entertaining clients, buying gifts or hiring seasonal staff.
 Christmas can also be a tricky time for people in the Credit Control department, with customers avoiding making payments before the break.
-Many businesses also see an increased number of new customers and more intense promotional activities at this time of year.
-It is crucial that data protection and GDPR remains at the forefront of your mind.
+Many businesses also see an increased number of new customers and more intense promotional activities... it is crucial that data protection remains at the forefront of your mind.